Dissecting Supervised Contrastive Learning: Analysis

-To empirically assess our theoretical results, we take the toy example from Fig.~\ref{fig:toy_sc_vs_ce}, where we minimize (via gradient descent) the $L_2$ regularized \ce~loss over $W$ and $Z$ with $\forall n: \|z_n\|\leq 1$.
-This setting corresponds to having an \emph{ideal} encoder, $\enc$, that can realize any configuration of points and matches the assumptions of Corollary~\ref{cor:ce_bound_wd}.
+\paragraph*{Numerical Simulation.} To empirically assess our theoretical results, we revisit the toy example from Fig.~\ref{fig:toy_sc_vs_ce}, where we minimize (via gradient descent) the $L_2$ regularized \ce~loss over $W$ and $Z$ with $\forall n: \|z_n\|\leq 1$.
+This setting corresponds to having an \emph{ideal} encoder $\enc$ that can realize any configuration of points and matches the assumptions of \cref{cor:ce_bound_wd}.
 Fig.~\ref{fig:ce_cor2_assessment} (\emph{right}) shows that the lower bound, for varying values of the regularization strength $\lambda$, closely matches the empirical loss.
-Additionally, Fig.~\ref{fig:ce_cor2_assessment} (\emph{left}) shows a direct comparison of the empirical weight average, $\|\overline{w}\|$, \emph{vs.} the corresponding theoretical value of $\|w_y\|$ (which is equal for all $y$ in case of minimal loss).
-These experiments empirically confirm that conditions \ref{thm:ce_bound_frob:c1} and \ref{thm:ce_bound_frob:c2}, as well as the adapted condition \ref{cor_ce_bound_wd:c3} from Corollary~\ref{cor:ce_bound_wd} are satisfied.
+Additionally, Fig.~\ref{fig:ce_cor2_assessment} (\emph{left}) shows a direct comparison of the empirical weight average, $\|\overline{w}\|$, \emph{vs.} the predicted theoretical value of $\|w_y\|$ (which is equal for all $y$ in case of minimal loss).
+These experiments empirically confirm that conditions \ref{thm:ce_bound_frob:c1} and \ref{thm:ce_bound_frob:c2}, as well as the adapted condition \ref{cor_ce_bound_wd:c3} from \cref{cor:ce_bound_wd} are satisfied.

-In \S\ref{sec:experiments}, we will see that the sought-for regular simplex configurations actually arise (with varying quality) when minimizing the $L_2$ regularized \ce~loss for a ResNet-18 trained on popular vision benchmarks.
+In \cref{sec:experiments}, we will see that the sought-for regular simplex configurations actually arise (with varying quality) when minimizing the $L_2$ regularized \ce~loss for a ResNet-18 trained on popular vision benchmarks.